douglasdeodato/lovelycss/README.md

 ## About

-lovelyss It is an Object Oriented CSS (OOCSS), clean and organised SCSS Structure to help developers starting a web project from scratch.
+lovely css is an object oriented CSS (OOCSS), clean and organised SCSS structure to help developers starting a web project from scratch.

 Download Now http://lovelycss.com